 If you struggle with any of the above symptoms, a chiropractor can help you find relief.
 Chiropractic adjustments, massage, and stretching will gradually help bring your pelvis and lumbar spine back into normal alignment and keep it there.
 Your chiropractor can also give you at-home exercises and stretches to complete, which will further help your recovery.

 Bomberg Chiropractic: Your Twin Cities Source for Knowledgeable, Compassionate Chiropractic Care

 If you struggle with aches, pains, or poor mobility caused by excessive sitting, don’t hesitate to get in touch with our team at Bomberg Chiropractic.
 We specialize in a wide variety of chiropractic treatments designed to relieve your pain and restore your mobility and physical functionality.
-We proudly serve residents throughout New Hope, MN and the surrounding Twin Cities metro, and we’d love to welcome you into our care.
+We proudly serve residents throughout Plymouth, MN and the surrounding Twin Cities metro, and we’d love to welcome you into our care.

 To learn more about our services or schedule an appointment, feel free to call our office today at 763-450-1755 or send us a message, and we’ll be in touch!